spryker/spryker-docs/_includes/pbc/all/upgrade-modules/upgrade-the-search-module.md

 With this version of the Search module we have migrated to Elasticsearch 5.6.
 Please read the [Elasticsearch Breaking Changes in 5.0](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/breaking-changes-5.0.html) official documentation to adjust your custom implementation accordingly.

 Your development environment needs to be updated with Elasticsearch 5.6.x.
 In case you are using the Spryker DevVM, you can download the latest release that provides the necessary services.

-Follow our [installation guide](/docs/scos/dev/developer-getting-started-guide.html) for detailed instructions about installing the Spryker DevVM.
+{% info_block warningBox "Warning" %}

+We will soon deprecate the DevVM and stop supporting it.
+Therefore, we highly recommend [installing Spryker with Docker](/docs/scos/dev/setup/installing-spryker-with-docker/installing-spryker-with-docker.html).

+{% endinfo_block %}

 **Elasticsearch 5 related breaking change highlights**